SulmanK/concept_visualizer/Design/data_cleanup_plan.md

 ## Solution Overview

-We'll implement a Python-based Supabase Edge Function that:
+We'll implement a TypeScript-based Supabase Edge Function that:

 1. Queries the database for concepts older than 3 days
 2. Deletes associated color variations from the database